wombleton/gitlaw-nz/acts/S/Securities Trustees and Statutory Supervisors Act 2011.md

     *   (c) must specify a reasonable time within which the documents must be provided.

-    (5) A person who, without reasonable excuse, fails to comply with a notice under this section commits an offence and is liable on summary conviction to a fine not exceeding $100,000\.
+    (5) A person who, without reasonable excuse, fails to comply with a notice under this section commits an offence and is liable on conviction to a fine not exceeding $100,000\.

     (6) A document provided pursuant to a notice under this section may be used only for the purpose of---